 The concept of electronically transferring your money from one bank account to another now seems quite simple, even though it would have shocked people a few decades ago.

-But you might start questioning the efficiency of this supposed modern system when an EFT takes two to three business days, which is the typical duration to complete a transfer.
+But you might start questioning the efficiency of this supposed modern system when an EFT is usually sent in one or two business days, but can potentially be longer depending on the bank.

-Well, note that there are three parts you should know about in an EFT:
+Well, note that there are three steps you should know when completing an EFT:

-- The payment gateway, which is the go-to “system” between where the transfer is initiated from, i.e., your phone/computer/a POS, etc., and the bank;
+• The payment gateway, which is the go-to “system” between where the transfer is initiated from, i.e., your phone/computer/a POS, etc., and the bank (this is where you put in the request to make the EFT to another account);

-Moreover, certain EFTs are monitored by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and the Canada Revenue Agency (CRA).
-In fact, one of the reasons EFTs take such a long time is that amounts over $10,000 are usually monitored, but there might be other checks as well.
+Moreover, certain EFTs are monitored by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
+One of the reasons some EFTs take such a long time is that amounts over $10,000 are usually monitored, but there might be other checks as well.

 Electronic Funds Transfer vs. Other Transfer Methods